gruntjs/grunt-contrib-watch/docs/watch-options.md

 Default: 100

 The `interval` is passed to `fs.watchFile`.
 Since `interval` is only used by `fs.watchFile` and this watcher also uses `fs.watch`; it is recommended to ignore this option. *Default is 100ms*.

+## options.forceWatchMethod
+Type: `false|'new'|'old'`
+Default: false

+Node.js has two file watching methods: 'old' (`fs.watchFile`) which uses stat polling and 'new' (`fs.watch`) which attempts to use the system's built-in watch mechanism.
+By default, this watch task uses both methods and which ever method responds first will be used for subsequent events.

+There may be some setups where you would need to force a specific watch method, such as on networked file system.
+Set `options.forceWatchMethod: 'old'` to specifically use the old watch method, `fs.watchFile`.